newrelic/newrelic-lambda-cli/README.md

 IndexError: list index out of range`

 This error can happen if you have an existing AWS integration, and are running `newrelic-lambda integrations install` with a different `--linked-account-name` (for instance, to add a new region to the integration).
 The linked account name can be whatever you want it to be, but needs to be consistent with the previously linked AWS account.

+**AWS Secrets Manager Secret Name Conflict**
+This CLI manages a AWS Secrets Manager secret with the name `NEW_RELIC_LICENSE_KEY`.
+If you run into a CloudFormation error reporting that this secret already exists, make sure that you delete any existing secrets and try again.
+Keep in mind, by default in the AWS console when you delete a secret from AWS Secrets Manager that it will not delete the secret permnantly for several days.
+You will need to perform a "force delete without recovery" when deleting the secret to avoid this naming conflict.